-Parties with which our company or Redbox did business prior to the Merger may experience uncertainty with respect to current or future business relationships with our combined companies as a result of the Merger.
-Our business relationships with such parties may be subject to disruption as customers, distributors, suppliers, vendors, landlords, joint venture partners and other business partners may attempt to delay or defer entering into new business relationships, negotiate changes in existing business relationships or consider entering into business relationships with parties other than our company as a result of the Merger.
-These disruptions could have a material and adverse effect on the results of operations, cash flows and financial position of our company, as well as a material and adverse effect on our ability to realize the expected cost savings and other benefits of the Merger.
+Our business relationships with numerous customers, distributors, suppliers, vendors, landlords, joint venture partners, and other business partners have been materially hampered by our financial condition.
+As a result, we have experienced delays in accessing new content and ad sales inventory.
+This has also hurt our reputation and made it difficult to enter into new business relationships and negotiate changes to existing business relationships.
+These disruptions have had a material and adverse effect on the results of operations, cash flows and financial position of our company, as well as a material and adverse effect on our ability to realize the expected cost savings and other benefits of our merger with Redbox.